 The County of Middlesex and its constituent municipalities participate in annual emergency exercises, based on the hazards and risks in our area.
 Municipal staff, elected officials, and volunteers handle the situation using their skills, training, and experience.

-Under the Emergency Management Civil Protection Act, all municipalities in the province of Ontario are required to have emergency management training and participate in an exercise every year.
-During these emergency exercises, each municipality responds to a simulated emergency situation and convenes its Community Control Group to help organize an appropriate response.
+Under the Emergency Management and Civil Protection Act, all municipalities in the province of Ontario are required to have emergency management training and participate in an exercise every year.
+During these emergency exercises, each municipality responds to a simulated emergency situation and convenes its Emergency Control Group to help organize an appropriate response.

 It may happen that each municipality will have to declare an emergency, simulate an evacuation of citizens, and open a reception centre to shelter and feed evacuees.
 First response agencies, like the OPP, Middlesex-London EMS and Fire Services, play an important role in making the simulation as realistic as possible for municipal staff and volunteers.